The Turo Test - a rental car imitation game

-Upon comparing the AirBnB and Turo marketplaces, a difference between homes and cars is transaction speed.
+Upon comparing the Airbnb and Turo marketplaces, a difference between homes and cars is sales transaction speed.
 Homes do not turn over nearly as quickly as cars.
-Thus, transaction risk is higher for the Turo marketplace than the AirBnB marketplace.
-If a rentee makes a reservation for a car several months in advance, who owns the risk for keeping the reservation?
+Thus, transaction risk is higher for the Turo marketplace than for the Airbnb marketplace.
+If a rentee makes a reservation for a car several months in advance, who owns the risk of keeping the reservation?
 What happens if the car rented becomes unavailable during the reservation period?
 The car could become unavailable because it was sold or it was getting fixed.
 Turo could try to “put” the risk on the renter or rentee, but that could hurt the marketplace.
 In particular, this could create a marketplace legal challenge if this risk is 1) put on the rentee and 2) there are cancellations causing the rentee to not realize the transportation as originally committed.
 In this case, a legal “bait advertising” challenge could be issued.
-An enterprising defense attorney could organize a class and certainly Turo’s reputation could be sullied.
+An enterprising defense attorney could organize a class and certainly, Turo’s reputation could be sullied.

 The pandemic as a car rental market disruptor catalyst